 You may also specify these parameters on the command line when

 The options shown here should not be confused with those that

 configuration files.
 Global configuration options are

 discussed later in this section.

-# my.cnf # example additions to my.cnf for NDB Cluster # (valid in MySQL 5.7) # enable ndbcluster storage engine, and provide connection string for # management server host (default port is 1186) [mysqld] ndbcluster ndb-connectstring=ndb_mgmd.mysql.com # provide connection string for management server host (default port: 1186) [ndbd] connect-string=ndb_mgmd.mysql.com # provide connection string for management server host (default port: 1186) [ndb_mgm] connect-string=ndb_mgmd.mysql.com # provide location of cluster configuration file [ndb_mgmd] config-file=/etc/config.ini
+# my.cnf # example additions to my.cnf for NDB Cluster # (valid in MySQL 5.7) # enable ndbcluster storage engine, and provide connection string for # management server host (default port is 1186) [mysqld] ndbcluster ndb-connectstring=ndb_mgmd.mysql.com # provide connection string for management server host (default port: 1186) [ndbd] connect-string=ndb_mgmd.mysql.com # provide connection string for management server host (default port: 1186) [ndb_mgm] connect-string=ndb_mgmd.mysql.com # provide location of cluster configuration file # IMPORTANT: When starting the management server with this option in the # configuration file, the use of --initial or --reload on the command line when # invoking ndb_mgmd is also required. [ndb_mgmd] config-file=/etc/config.ini

 (For more information on connection strings, see Section 5.3.3, “NDB Cluster Connection Strings”.)